phobost/SWE-Shopping-App/docs/proposal/proposal.typ

 In addition, the site will have administrators capable of modifying products, orders, listings, users, as well as create discounts, and see histories of customers and their orders.

 We intend to make the site capable of dynamically searching through the available product catalogue in real time using full text search modules available in most modern databases.
-This project will ideally leverage modern best-practices for Continous Integration/Continous Delivery (CI/CD) to ensure the quality of the final product and improve overall development velocity.
+This project will ideally leverage modern best-practices for Continuous Integration/Continuous Delivery (CI/CD) to ensure the quality of the final product and improve overall development velocity.

 = Selected Technologies